DeltaProducts/OpenHardwareAPIs/README.md

          }
          ```
 ### System LEDs information.
-num_of_leds = get_num_of_sys_leds()

-       --Returns number of leds that are available in the system.
-The ids start from 1 to num_of_leds.
-led = get_led(id)
+leds = get_leds()

-        --Returns the led object.
-The object has the following details which
-          can be accessed by their corresponding led.get_xyz functions.
+       --Returns list of led objects that are available in the system.
+The list can be accessed by therms[1].The object has the following details which can be accessed by their corresponding names.

       ```